scrss logo

 Wednesday 24 April 2024, 19.00 - 20.00

-Zoom Online Lecture: Professor Jeremy Hicks on Oedipal and Incendiary: Revisiting Pudovkin's Adaptation of Gorky's Mother (1926)
+Zoom Online Lecture: Professor Jeremy Hicks on Oedipal and Incendiary: Revisiting Pudovkin's Film Adaptation of Gorky's Mother (1926)

 Third talk in our '1920s USSR' series for spring 2024, reflecting the decade in which the Society was founded.